Technology

 As you can expect people were not happy to learn about Facebook’s uninvited permanent residency on these pricey devices and took to social media, of all places, to express their irritation.

 As the above users demonstrate, Facebook is no longer a winning social media site and is quickly becoming shadowed by alternatives in this space.
 Instagram and Snapchat have now become the most popular among younger generations, but are still under the Facebook umbrella.
 Outside of Facebook’s long reach stands alternatives such as Twitter and Reddit, two sizeable contenders.
-Twitter boasts whopping 326 million active users according to recent figures and Reddit has a colossal 1.6 billion visitors.
+Twitter boasts a whopping 326 million active users according to recent figures and Reddit has a colossal 1.6 billion visitors.

 Beyond the giants of this field, many novel sites are popping up with their own unique touch, one of which is USpace, a social network that advocates for the privacy and discretion current social media platforms can’t provide, resembling the ways in which we interact in real life.